cold-world/react-formik-form/README.md

 Features ->

-1. You can go back and everything will be saved.
+1. You can always go back and everything will be saved.
 2. Fields validation.